CUNY-CL/wikipron/README.md

 ### Installation

 WikiPron requires Python 3.6+.
-It is available through pip:
+It is available from PyPI:

 ```bash
 pip install wikipron